 1) A decision to make changes to the articles of association or to dissolve the Association can only be taken if a two thirds majority of the full members present is obtained.
 The wording of the changes to the articles of association or the decision on dissolution must be stated in the agenda.

-2) If the Association is dissolved, all financial obligations must first of all be met out of the Association’s assets.
-The remainder of the Association’s assets will be distributed by the executive committee to non-profit organizations.
+2) If the Association is dissolved, all financial obligations must first of all be met from the Association’s assets.
+The remainder of the Association’s assets will be distributed by the board to non-profit organizations.

 § 11 Adoption